Cadienvan/Cadienvan.github.io/src/pages/blog/en/what-sits-and-what-fits.md

 - **What is the immediate goal?** Does this decision help achieve it?
 - **What are the long-term implications?** Will this create tech debt that's difficult to resolve?
 - **Does the deviation simplify or complicate the system?** Simplicity should be a guiding principle.

+> Luciano Mammino, a dear friend of mine, suggested to include this awesome article which explains the Amazon model, which I suggest as an addition to this test: [One-way vs Two-way door decisions](https://thoughtbot.com/blog/one-way-vs-two-way-door-decisions)

 ### Other Powerful Questions to Ask.